 You can live at an RV campground or park indefinitely in Georgia if the owner allows it.
 Campsites on public lands often require you to secure a permit and limit stays to 14 days.

-America is a wonderful place to explore, and if you love to spend time off the beaten path, full-time RV living in Georgia might be the perfect choice for you.
-You’ll always have plenty to do from museums to baseball stadiums, lakes, beaches, and great food.
-Take time to learn everything you can about RV living in the Georgia area you want to make home, and do your homework before you commit to this new life full time.
-Contact local officials to educate yourself about parking and camping regulations, and remember—it never hurts to rent an RV, take a trip, and see if this lifestyle is for you.
+America is a wonderful place to explore.
+If you love to spend time off the beaten path, full-time RV living in Georgia might be the perfect choice for you.
+You’ll always have plenty to do, from museums to baseball stadiums, lakes, beaches, and great food.
+Take time to learn everything you can about RV living in the Georgia area you want to make home.
+Contact local officials to learn about parking and camping regulations.
+You can also rent an RV, take a trip, and see if this lifestyle is for you.